jimkang/fork-bone/README.md

 ![Example graph](https://raw.githubusercontent.com/jimkang/fork-bone/gh-pages/meta/example-case.png)

 Pass `symmetrical: true` if you want the forks to be symmetrical.
-Pass `obtuse: true` if you want the forks to have an obtuse angle between them.
+Pass `angleRange: [<lower bound in degrees>, <upper bound>` if you want to have a particular angle away from ray extending from the end of the bone.
+For example, `[30, 45]` will result in forks that are between 60 and 90 degrees apart from each other.
 Pass a two-element array in `lengthRange` if you want to define the fork length range.
 The first element should be the bottom of the range, and the second should be the top.

 When creating `ForkBone`, you can optionally pass two opts: